22817-KNOTbot/ftc-practice-app/README.md

 ```

 &nbsp;\
 When scoring points, call the `addScore(score, name)` method, where score is the amount to add and name is the name of the scoring element.
 (Negative score values are allowed.
-The name is purely for labeling points and can be omitted)
+The name is purely for your own reference and can be omitted)

 ```java
 // When scoring a point, call the method